 Creditors may attempt to collect a debt on their own or they may enlist the assistance of debt collection agencies or attorneys or other avenues.
 This leads to harassing phone calls, emails, and letters to remind you of the debt and their intention to collect.
-Ultimately, they may file a lawsuit against you and ultimately garnish your wages.
-When you file for bankruptcy — Chapter 7, that will eliminate your debt or a Chapter 13 that will reorganize your debt — an automatic stay will immediately stop all collection efforts.
+Ultimately, they may file a lawsuit against you and seek to garnish your wages.
+When you file for bankruptcy — Chapter 7, which will eliminate your debt, or a Chapter 13 that will reorganize your debt — an automatic stay will immediately stop all collection efforts.

 Bankruptcy filing aside, there are a few things you should know about debt collection harassment and what creditors are and are not authorized to do to attempt to collect on monies owed.

 Misrepresent themselves or information.
 They cannot tell you that they have the right to take legal action or make threats about your property or possessions.